corfu.el - COmpletion in Region FUnction

 corfu-auto-delay 0 ;; TOO SMALL - NOT RECOMMENDED

 Corfu can be used for completion in the minibuffer, since it relies on child frames to display the candidates.
-The Corfu popup can be shown even if it doesn’t fully fit inside the minibuffer.
+The Corfu popup floats on top of the Emacs frame and can be shown even if it doesn’t fit inside the minibuffer.

-This is not recommended, but one can also enable Corfu more generally for every minibuffer, as long as no completion UI is active.
-In the following example we check for Mct and Vertico.
+If needed, one can also enable Corfu more generally in all minibuffers, as long as no completion UI is active.
+In the following example we set global-corfu-minibuffer to a predicate function, which checks for Mct and Vertico.
 Furthermore we ensure that Corfu is not enabled if a password is read from the minibuffer.

 (bound-and-true-p vertico--input)